Should I Watch..? 16 Blocks

 - As well as the parallels with the real-life Edward Bunker who turned his life around after leaving prison, the dialogue also references Chuck Berry as another example.
 Mos Def would go on to play Berry in Cadillac Records.

 - Willis originally wanted another rapper, Ludacris, to play the part of Eddie Bunker.
-Ludacris would instead go on to reprise his earlier role of Tej Parker in the increasingly successful series of Fast And Furious series in Fast Five.
+Ludacris would instead go on to reprise his earlier role of Tej Parker in the increasingly successful series of Fast And Furious films in Fast Five.

 What's not to like?